outermedia/solr-fusion/src/main/doc/user-guide.md

 * __fusion-schema__ - The file name of the SolrFusion Schema XML File to use.
 E.g. fusion-schema-uni-leipzig.xml.
 * __fusion-schema-xsd__ - The XML Schema file to validate __fusion-schema__.
 * __applyLatin1Fix__ - With true or false it is possible to enable or disable this fix.
-SolrFusion was tested with vufind 1.3 (slightly modified by Universität Leipzig) where it is necessary to fix the wrong encoding of diacritical chars e.g German Umlauts (ä, ü, ö etc).
+SolrFusion was tested with vufind 1.3 (slightly modified by [Universitätsbibliothek Leipzig](http://www.ub.uni-leipzig.de/ "Universitätsbibliothek Leipzig")) where it is necessary to fix the wrong encoding of diacritical chars e.g German Umlauts (ä, ü, ö etc).
 It is perhaps necessary to set the URI encoding for tomcat in
 <tomcat install dir>/conf/server.xml: